python-attrs/attrs/docs/examples.rst

 Conversion
 ----------

-Attributes can have a ``convert`` function specified, which will be called with the attribute's passed-in value to get a new value to use.
+Attributes can have a ``converter`` function specified, which will be called with the attribute's passed-in value to get a new value to use.
 This can be useful for doing type-conversions on values that you don't want to force your callers to do.

 .. doctest::

     >>> @attr.s
     ... class C(object):
-    ...     x = attr.ib(convert=int)
+    ...     x = attr.ib(converter=int)
     >>> o = C("1")
     >>> o.x
     1